cmbr326/BAE305_Aquaponics-Project/README.md

      - When the sensor was ready, it was placed in the soil and connected with the pump so that when the level dropped below 800, it would trigger the pump to start pumping water.
      - The sensor was also connected to an LCD screen so that the moisture level was displayed.

+   - The lamp was converted from DC to AC to control when the light was on.
+     -  For the lamp, we first tested a cycle of turning on for 5 seconds and off for 5 seconds, which was a success.
+We then changed the code so that it would be on and off for the proper amount of time for the plants.

+   - The temperature and humididty sensor was tested to ensure it worked properly before it was attached.
+     -  A DHT 20 was originally tested to measure temperature and humidity, through testing it would return ‘failure to read’ messages.
+The DHT 20 would be replaced by a DHT 22 which would return readings that would were found to be accurate in comparison to a standard thermometer’s readings.

 ## Design Decision Discussion:

    #### Water Pump: